-If the Company decides to classify an equity instrument as at FVTOCI, then all fair value changes on the instrument, excluding dividends, are recognized in the Other Comprehensive Income.
-There is no recycling of the amounts from Other Comprehensive Income to Statement of Profit & Loss, even on sale of investment.
+If the Company decides to classify an equity instrument as at FVTOCI, then all fair value changes on the instrument, excluding dividends, are recognized in the OCI.
+There is no recycling of the amounts from OCI to P&L, even on sale of investment.
 However, the Company may transfer the cumulative gain or loss within equity.

-Equity instruments included within the FVTPL category are measured at fair value with all changes recognized in the Statement of Profit & Loss.
+Equity instruments included within the FVTPL category are measured at fair value with all changes recognized in the P&L.